 Bureaucracy

-Portugal is known for its heavy bureaucracy, making processes like obtaining residency, registering a business, or dealing with government agencies time-consuming.
-Many people hire lawyers or consultants to help, which adds cost but often saves time and stress.
+Portugal is known for its heavy bureaucracy, and processes like obtaining residency, registering a business, or dealing with government agencies can be time-consuming.
+Many people hire lawyers or consultants to help move to Portugal from Canada, which adds to the cost but often saves a great deal

 Relaxed Attitude